sangkhochil/java/README.md

 The only condition to run that byte code is for the machine to have a runtime environment (JRE) installed in it
 ### Why is Java not a pure object oriented language?
 Java supports primitive data types - byte, boolean, char, short, int, float, long, and double and hence it is not a pure object oriented language.
+### Difference between Heap and Stack Memory in java.
+And how java utilizes this.
+Stack memory is the portion of s memory, it's assigged to individual program & fixed.
+But other hand heap memory is a portion of memoty that's not allocated for individual program but it 's use based program needs on program execution time.
 ### HashCode
 The hashcode of a Java Object is simply a number, it is 32-bit signed int, that allows an object to be managed by a hash-based data structure.
 We know that hash code is an unique id number allocated to an object by JVM. ...